--to understand the chemical and molecular processes that occur in and between cells -to learn the basics behind structure of DNA and its replication -to gain a better understanding of central dogma of molecular biology
+- -to understand the chemical and molecular processes that occur to maintain and transfer the Genetic information of cells - -to learn in depth structure of DNA and the process of its replication - to gain a detailed understanding of process that comprise the central dogma of molecular biology - to gain insight into the gene regulatory mechanisms employed in prokaryotes and eukaryotes

-- to learn the processes behind the gene regulation among prokaryotes and eukaryotes
+- understand the detailed mechanism, enzymatic components and fidelity measures involved in DNA replication - understand the molecular basis of DNA repair and recombination - - able to discuss the detailed process of information transfer through replication, transcription and translation.

-- understand the structure of DNA and the mechanism behind the replication - understand DNA repair mechanisms and different types of recombination methods able to discuss the whole process of replication, transcription and translation in a detailed manner - understand the nature of elements and regulators during gene regulation in prokaryotes and eukaryotes - able to isolate and estimate DNA - able to explain the principle behind PCR and karyotyping
+- understand the simple and complex mechanisms and the components of regulation of Gene expression in prokaryotes and eukaryotes - able to practically extract and estimate DNA from tissues - able to explain the principle behind and methodology of PCR - Can construct and identify a karyotype - Learn the technique to prepare mitotic chromosomes and few concepts of Evolution.

 - a.
-Introduction to Nucleic acids:a) Nucleic acids store and convey genetic information, Information transfer- Central Dogma - b) Overview of structure of: DNA: The double helix Complementarity of bases - b.
+Introduction to Nucleic acids:a) Nucleic acids store and convey genetic information, Information transfer-Central Dogma b) Overview of structure of: DNA: The double helix Complementarity of bases - b.
 Replication of DNA: - 1.
-Enzyme and non enzyme components of replication machinery - Replication process: i) Initiation of replication: Origin of replication, DnaA, Regulation of initiation in relation to cell division. ii) Elongation: coordinated synthesis of Leading and Lagging strands. iii) Termination: End replication problem-telomerase in eukaryotes - 3.
+Enzyme and non enzyme components of replication machinery - 2.
+Replication process: i) Initiation of replication: Origin of replication, DnaA, Regulation of initiation in relation to cell division. ii) Elongation: coordinated synthesis of Leading and Lagging strands. iii) Termination: End replication problem-telomerase in eukaryotes - 3.
 Fidelity in replication: Selection, proof reading, mismatch repair.